sanjay-kv/recode-website/docs/sql/intro-sql.md

 Then company started developing database management system like SQL, Postgres,MySQL.

-> Databases are two types, SQL(Relational, Analytical OLAP) and NOSQL(key value, Graph, Document).
+> Databases are two types, SQL(Relational, Analytical OLAP) and NOSQL(key value, Graph, Document) mainly used for un-structured dataset.
 This NoSQL provides more flexibility over Relational as it dont have to follow schemas.

 > Schema is named collection of tables, which can contains, views, index, datatypes, operators and functions.
 :::